red-jade/exa/README.md

 All individual `exa_xxx` repos contain boilerplate in their `mix.exs`, which processes command line arguments and calls into the `mix exa` task to generate library dependencies.
-The boilerplate code is in the `mix_util.ex.txt` file.
+The boilerplate code is also recorded here in the `mix_util.exs.txt` file.

 There are three ways to build exa libraries:
  - `local` builds using the current local versions